24/7 INJURY HELPLINE (479) 783-0036

 Preponderance is based on which side’s evidence is more convincing, taking into account its probable truth or accuracy, and not on the amount of evidence.
 The greater weight of evidence is not necessarily established by the greater number of witnesses testifying to any fact or state of facts.
 It is the evidence which, when weighed with that opposed to it, has more convincing force and is more probably true and accurate.
 Therefore, one clearly knowledgeable witness may be more believable than a dozen witnesses with questionable testimonies.
 The lower burden allows the scales of justice to tip slightly in favor of the plaintiff in civil cases.

 To understand your rights and strategies during legal proceedings, you may need the assistance of a qualified Fort Smith personal injury attorney.
 A personal injury lawyer can help explain the standard of review to be used in your case.
-Leave a comment or feel free to call toll-free at (479) 783-0036 or contact me by email at jmccutchen@mccutchenlawfirm.com.
+Leave a comment or feel free to call (479) 783-0036 or contact me by email at jmccutchen@mccutchenlawfirm.com.

 JUSTICE